Magnesium

 9. poisoning during pregnancy.

 Elevated blood magnesium levels are rarely caused by dietary overdose, but more often by problems with the excretion of magnesium by the kidneys or by excessive supplementation.
-Elevated magnesium levels are caused by:
+Elevated magnesium levels occur in:

 2. hyperparathyroidism;